SENCO and SEN Staff

 - Restorative Approach (All Staff);

-- Team Teach training (Angela Rees, Jennie Anderson, Julie Boundy, Helen Welsh, Kate Pears, Claire Wall);
+- Team Teach training (Angela Rees, Jennie Anderson, Mike Glenton, Laura Skidmore and Claire Wall); and

-- Makaton (all EYFS/KS1 foundation level, Julie Boundy level 2, Helen Welsh level 3)
+- Makaton (all EYFS/KS1 foundation level, Julie Boundy level 2).

 External Specialists and Other Bodies

 The school enjoys good working relationships with a wide range of people who provide services to children with SEND and their families.

 The external specialists may: